- Sole prop vs. S‑corp: 2026 basics

 - Distributions (not subject to self‑employment tax, though still subject to income tax).

-That split is where most of the potential tax savings come from—but also where the IRS pays close attention.
+That split is where most potential tax savings come from—and where the IRS looks most closely.

 When an S‑corp starts to make sense

-There is no one magic profit number, but many CPAs suggest that S‑corps usually start to pencil out once your consistent net profit crosses a certain threshold.
+There is no single magic profit number, but many CPAs find that S‑corps usually begin to pencil out once your consistent net profit crosses a certain threshold.

-- Below roughly $60,000 in steady annual profit: the complexity and payroll costs often outweigh the savings.
+- Below roughly $60,000 in steady annual profit: the added complexity and payroll costs often outweigh any savings.

-If your net profit jumps around from year to year, you may want to wait until you see a stable pattern before making the election.
+If your profit swings wildly from year to year, it may be worth waiting until you see a stable pattern before electing S‑corp status.

-- S‑corp salary is not QBI‑eligible, so higher wages reduce QBI.
+- Salary is not QBI‑eligible, so higher wages reduce the amount of income that can get the QBI deduction.

-- S‑corp distributions are QBI‑eligible, which can increase the amount getting the 20% deduction.
+- Distributions are QBI‑eligible, so shifting some profit from wages to distributions can increase the slice that gets the 20% deduction.

 In practice, you are balancing three forces:

-- Saving self‑employment tax by shifting profit from wages to distributions.
+- Reducing self‑employment tax by shifting profit from wages to distributions.

 - Preserving as much QBI‑eligible profit as possible.